smolt/ldc-iphone-dev/README.md

 iOS Simulator (used to be armv7).

-At this point, you have an LDC toolchain and universal druntime/phobos libs in `build/ldc` for 32-bit armv7, armv7s (iPhone 3gs to iPhone 5c),
+At this point, you have an LDC toolchain and universal druntime/phobos libs in `build/ldc` for armv7, armv7s, arm64 (iPhone 3gs to iPhone 6),
-and i386 iOS Simulator.
+and i386/x86_64 iOS Simulator.
 The compiler can also target armv6 target (original iPhone and other older devices), but it is left out of the universal libs to speed build time.
-Missing is arm64 for iPhone 6 and iPhone 5s, although these 64-bit devices can run 32-bit instructions too.
 For more information
 [see Device Compatibility](https://developer.apple.com/library/ios/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html).

-My only hardware is armv7 so that is all I can really test for the moment.
+Testing to date is on armv7 and arm64, and iOS 6, 7, and 8.

 `tools/iphoneos-ldc2` is nothing more than a script that redirects to what is built in `build/ldc/bin/iphoneos-ldc2`.
 The binaries have a